What are Corporate Practice of Medicine (CPOM) Laws?

 Colorado

-• Summary of Current Law: In the state of Colorado, engaging in the practice of medicine as an employee, agent, partner, or in collaboration with unlicensed entities is deemed unprofessional conduct under the Medical Practice Act (C.R.S.
-12-36-117(m)).
-This prohibition extends to various forms of partnerships, associations, or corporations, excluding professional service corporations specializing in medicine.
+- Summary of Current Law: Colorado has a stricter CPOM ban than do most states, with a more active state Medical Board.
+In the state of Colorado, the CPOM restriction is outlined explicitly in state statutes.
+Under the Medical Practice Act (C.R.S.
+12-36-117(m)), it is unprofessional conduct to engage in the practice of medicine as an employee, agent, partner, or in collaboration with unlicensed entities.
+Doing so puts at risk the licensure of these healthcare professionals.
+This CPOM prohibition extends to various forms of partnerships, associations, or corporations, excluding professional service corporations specializing in medicine.
 Nevertheless, there are exceptions to this regulation.
 Licensed physicians are permitted to be employed by individuals, partnerships, associations, or corporations to provide medical care to their employees.
-Additionally, professional service corporations, limited liability companies, and registered limited liability partnerships are authorized to engage in medical practice.
+Additionally, professional service corporations (PCs), limited liability companies, and registered limited liability partnerships are authorized to engage in medical practice.
 These entities may appoint lay directors and officers; however, they are not permitted to hold shares in the corporation.
 Historically, before 1995, county-owned hospitals were allowed to employ physicians.
 Subsequently, in 1995, a broader exception was introduced (C.R.S.
 25-3-103.7), facilitating most hospital-physician employment arrangements.
 Furthermore, a significant exemption (C.R.S.
 6-18-303(2)) exists, allowing employment within provider networks.
 These exceptions serve to prevent conflicts of interest arising from referrals and undue influence on a physician's professional judgment.
+The Colorado Medical Board (CMB) has the fourth highest per-capita rate in the country of serious enforcement actions taken (from 2019-2021).

 Connecticut